Amerisleep vs Purple Mattress Reviews & Buyer's Guide

 For context, the Original Purple Mattress also has two inches of Purple Grid.
 But it costs $1,149 for a queen mattress.
 That's more than 30% less than what a similar Purple Hybrid Mattress costs.

 But the main “benefit” of the Purple Hybrid and Hybrid Premier is that they use a bottom layer with springs instead of foam.
 Both the Purple Hybrids and Amerisleep Hybrids contain pocketed coils for better motion transfer, pressure relief, and overall durability.
-However, the AS2 Hybrid has a responsive Bio-Pur® layer, added edge support, and the coils are zoned for excellent back support.
+However, the AS3 Hybrid has a responsive Bio-Pur® layer, added edge support, and a weightless feel from buoyant pocketed coils.
 The Purple simply has one layer of 2-inch thick Purple Grid, then 2 layers of transition foam around the pocketed coil layer.

 The average innerspring bed gets 65% customer satisfaction.
 And the average memory foam bed gets 80% customer satisfaction.
 That means memory foam rates a full 15% points higher.